-- Neuropsychological Evaluation for Brain Injury- Evaluation for cognitive and emotional functioning in acquired (i.e., Multiple Sclerosis, Parkinson's, Hydrocephalues etc.) and traumatic brain injury can assist with treatment planning, caregiver education and inform specific recommendations and accommodations for vocational purposes.
+Neuropsychological Evaluation for Brain Injury- Evaluation for cognitive and emotional functioning in acquired (e.g., Multiple Sclerosis, Parkinson's, Hydrocephalus etc.) and traumatic brain injury can assist with treatment planning, caregiver education, and inform specific recommendations and accommodations for vocational purposes.

-- Psychodiagnostic Testing: Psychodiagnostic testing often includes personality and symptom inventories with specific batteries that are tailored to the referral questions.
-By synthesizing multiple sources of information, psychodiagnositic assessment can be the first step in a successful treatment plan.
+Psychodiagnostic Testing: Psychodiagnostic testing often includes personality and symptom inventories with specific batteries that are tailored to the referral questions.
+By synthesizing multiple sources of information, psychodiagnostic assessment can be the first step in a successful treatment plan.